Santeenee/advent-of-code/README.md

 # Advent Of Code

-Just trying to solve ONE of those numerous Advent of Code challenges.
+Coding for fun, using Advent of Code as an excuse to code.

 ## Use script to create days